MahmoudGooda/aws-bootcamp-cruddur-2023/journal/week4.md

   Since I'm in `us-east-1` region, I used a precompiled *psycopg* library from [this Repo](https://github.com/jetbridge/psycopg2-lambda-layer) and unfortunately I faced problems in running the function.
   I created my own develpment layer as below:
 - Download the *psycopg2-binary* source files from this [Link](https://files.pythonhosted.org/packages/20/06/4581d1d6e35f2290319501708658208be0e57549b03ac733926a722d47d1/psycopg2_binary-2.9.5-cp38-cp38-manylinux_2_17_x86_64.manylinux2014_x86_64.whl)
-- Using any archive tool, Extract to a folder.
+- Using any archiving tool, Extract to a folder "will output 3 folders".
 - Create folder structure (python/lib/python3.8/site-packages/ THE 3 FOLDERS) > Archive it as .zip file.
 - Create a new Lambda layer from (https://console.aws.amazon.com/lambda/home#/layers) > then upload the zip file.
 - Enter the created layer ARN into the Lambda Layers section.